BellaObonyo/News-API/README.md

 # News-API-Project
 ## Description
-This application allows the user to list and preview news articles from various sources.
+This application allows the user to list and preview news articles from various source
-# Set Up & Instalation Guide
--

 # Technologies Used
 * CSS
 * HTML